 THE HOLY SPIRIT

-We believe that all believers should seek and experience baptism with the Holy Spirit, which indwells the believer at the New Birth.
-We believe that each believer should also receive the experience of Holy Spirit baptism.
-This baptism with the Holy Spirit enhances the spiritual life of the believer, and helps the believer live a life of obedience to the Lord (Luke 24:49; Acts 1:4-8, 2:38-39, 10:44-46, 11:14-16, 15:7-9; 1 Cor 12:1-31).
-The baptism with the Holy Spirit is accompanied by the physical sign of speaking with other tongues, which should continue throughout the lifetime of the believer (Acts 2:4, 10:44-46, 19:2,6, 1:8).
-We believe in the manifestation of Spiritual Gifts in the body of Christ and in the local church.
+We believe the Holy Spirit indwells the believer at the new birth, and that all believers should seek and experience baptism with the Holy Spirit, This baptism with the Holy Spirit enhances the spiritual life of the believer, and helps the believer live a life of obedience to the Lord.
+(Luke 24:49; Acts 1:4-8, 2:38-39, 10:44-46, 11:14-16, 15:7-9; 1 Cor 12:1-31) The baptism with the Holy Spirit is accompanied by the physical sign of speaking with other tongues, which should continue throughout the lifetime of the believer.
+(Acts 2:4, 10:44-46, 19:2,6, 1:8) We believe in the manifestation of spiritual gifts in the body of Christ and in the local church.
 Each believer and church should allow and encourage these.
-(I Cor 12:8-10).
+(I Cor 12:8-10)

 The church is the body of Christ, and each believer is an important part!
 We believe that personal relationships in the body of Christ help to encourage and edify the believer.
 Iron sharpens iron!
-We also believe that each believer has been given specific gifts from Jesus to be used to minister to others (Eph 1:22-23, 2:19-22; Heb 12:23).
+(Proverbs 27:17) We also believe that each believer has been given specific gifts from Jesus to be used to minister to others.
+(Eph 1:22-23, 2:19-22; Heb 12:23)

 Living As Believers

 LIVING AS BELIEVERS